mbaytas/MAVA337Labs/Assignment1_Java/README.md

 > You will notice there are a lot of technical terms in the instructions.
 This is intentional.
 Most of what programmers do today is piecing together bits and pieces of code they find online.
 To find these bits and pieces, you need to search for the right keywords.
 You want to know the language of programming, not a particular programming language.

+**Notice:** You are expected to observe the code of academic honesty that is included in the course syllabus.
+Please don't copy each other's work.
+We will know if you do.
+However, we will not be able to know who supplied the code and who copied it, so both parties will suffer if we detect cheating.

 ### Submission Instructions

 Name the project directory `1_Java_YourName`.
 Compress it into a `.zip` file with the same name.
 E-mail it to the instructor and the TA (see the syllabus for the contact information).